-What's it like to study at National University's Florida site?
-Meet Shelby Plante, a mother of two, and one of the first group students in National's St. Petersburg DC program.
+Meet Shelby Plante, a mother of two, and one of the first group students in National University's Florida DC program.

 "I worked in medical massage for a while, and that was where I fell in love with chiropractic medicine," says Shelby.
-"I noticed that those patients who received both massage and chiropractic care at the same time, got better faster than those who had only one or the other.
-I started to understand that it was essential to have both therapies working together."
+"I noticed that those patients who received both massage and chiropractic care at the same time, got better faster than those who had only one or the other."

-Shelby enrolled in a different chiropractic school at first, but found that it wasn't a good fit for her.
+Shelby enrolled in a different chiropractic school at first, but found that it wasn't a good fit.
 "It was what they call a 'straight' chiropractic school, and had a different philosophy on education and patient care than National.
-During the year I spent there, I realized that I was more interested in primary care chiropractic medicine and wanted to switch to a 'mixer' school.
+I was more interested in primary care chiropractic medicine and wanted to switch to a 'mixer' school.
 I transferred to National and decided to start over from trimester one, so that I could get a full broad-scope chiropractic education."

 "National's approach is not 'how much stuff can we put in your head so that you can regurgitate it back to us.'
 They take the time to make sure you really understand what you are learning.
 I come away feeling like I really own this information and have a new skill set and that it's mine!"

 Shelby reports: "I cannot explain how fabulous the Florida NUHS facilities are.
 The classrooms are really nice.
 Everything is clean and new.
 The icing on the cake is the anatomy lab.
 I've never seen such a phenomenal anatomy lab in my life.
 It's better than anything I saw in undergrad, grad school or at my other chiropractic college.
 Everything is brand new and state-of-the-art."

 "And the clinic!
 I use it myself as a patient, and the interns have a wonderful work environment.
 It's a place you would be proud for the community to come and see.
 It would give them a great first impression of what chiropractic care is all about."